-It should, however, only be used to deal with the sale and purchase of a business share following an owner's death.
-Zurich provides a separate draft option agreement to cover business share sale and purchase following an owner's critical illness.
+It should, however, only be used to deal with the sale and purchase of a business interest following an owner suffering a critical illness.
+Zurich provides a separate draft option agreement to cover business interest sale and purchase following an owner's death.